Last Updated: January 3, 2020

 As I mentioned above, currently there’s no one set copyright term.

-In fact, thanks to changes over the years, there are four possible copyright terms for works protected by copyright.
+Thanks to changes over the years, there are four possible copyright terms for works protected by copyright.

 These four options are:

-- 95 years from first publication date
+- 95 years from first publication

 - 120 years from creation